couchbaselabs/Couchbase-by-Example/08-signup-and-login/08-signup-and-login.md

 ![](http://cl.ly/image/05350m1U0l09/Screen_Shot_2015-07-31_at_09_49_36.png)

+**NOTE:** All of the Couchbase Lite SDKs have a method on the `Replication` object that takes a name and password and performs the authentication for you so you will likely not have to make that POST request to `/smarthome/_session`.

 ## Conclusion

-In this tutorial, you learnt how to use the Admin REST API to create users and authenticate with Android SDK against Sync Gateway.
+In this tutorial, you learnt how to use the Admin REST API to create users through a Sign Up screen in an Android app.